oncokb/trial-viewer/README.md

 # TrialViewer
 TrialViewer is a vanilla JavaScript tool for visualising trial JSON data.
-It is inspired from [JSONViewer].
+We use [JSONViewer] for demo.

 ## Development
 1. Create new instance of JSONViewer object.